salatinee/taiko-bird/README.md

 # Installation

-The game is available on the [Play Store](https://play.google.com/store/apps/details?id=org.salatinee.taikobird), and a Windows release is available on the GitHub [Releases](https://github.com/aureki/taiko-bird/releases) page.
+The game is available on the [Play Store](https://play.google.com/store/apps/details?id=org.salatinee.taikobird) for Android.
+Linux and Windows releases are available on the GitHub [Releases](https://github.com/aureki/taiko-bird/releases) page.